-While all this is festering, Dag has to go out When Fawn goes out after him (still more horse), she reaches him in time to discover that she may have to make a dreadful sacrifice . . .
+While all this is festering, Dag has to go out to deal with yet another infestation of bogmen.
+When Fawn goes out after him (still more unwholesome realism, it takes three days for her to get there and she has to look out after the horse), she reaches him in time to discover that she may have to make a dreadful sacrifice ...

-And then, there is the unresolved question
+And then, there is the unresolved question of whether or not she can live there.

-In The Sharing Knife, Bujold has departed unfamiliar perspective to the new situation.
-The war against the bogmen is not conducted reasons both well and ill.
-It is all well and good to have a cosseted elite responsible for less focused.
-It was an interesting group, destroying the general enemy of all humankind; but the underpinnings are usually neglected in the process of chronicling the Eden, later Earl of Avon] (Warwick and story.
-I doubt we'll see any fandom of fans Leamington (C.)) and Harold Macmillan playing at being the people in this book.
+In The Sharing Knife, Bujold has departed from familiar territory again, bringing an unfamiliar perspective to the new situation.
+The war against the bogmen is not conducted by an elite, snug in castles or habitats and drawing on the support of the populace; these people have to support themselves, and have become suspicious of all around them, for reasons both well and ill.
+It is all well and good to have a cosseted elite responsible for destroying the general enemy of all humankind; but the underpinnings are usually neglected in the process of chronicling the story.
+I doubt we'll see any fandom of fans playing at being the people in this book.

-WILDERNESS YEARS

-Review by Joseph T Major of TROUBLESOME YOUNG MEN: The Rebels Who Brought Churchill to Power and Helped Save England by Lynne Olson

-(Farrar Strauss Giroux; 2007; ISBN 978-0-374-17954-0; \$27.50)
+WILDERNESS YEARS Review by Joseph T Major of TROUBLESOME YOUNG MEN: The Rebels Who Brought Churchill to Power and Helped Save England by Lynne Olson (Farrar Strauss Giroux; 2007; ISBN 978-0-374-17954-0; \$27.50)

 McLachlan arrived.
-The talk turned, as so often at Stour, to Neville Chamberlain and appearement.
+The talk turned, as so often at Stour, to Neville Chamberlain and appeasement.
 Randolph spoke angrily about the prewar editor of The Times, Geoffrey Dawson, for cutting out parts of the dispatches of his Berlin correspondent, Norman Ebbutt.
 The visitor, in a quiet voice, dissented.
 Ebbutt's despatches were not cut because they told the truth about Nazi Germany, but because they were sometimes too long.
 Randolph looked puzzled.
 It was an act of faith at Stour to denounce Dawson for hiding the truth about Hitler's Germany from the British people.
 We, Randolph's minions, wondered what would happen.
 The visitor went on in his quiet, but now also firm voice, to say that it was not Dawson who had cut the despatches but our visitor himself . . .
 Now the 'villain' had revealed himself, and done so without realizing what he had done.
 I looked at Randolph, but he had risen from the table and was already at the sideboard, where the baron of beef was awaiting, his back to us.
 Suddenly he turned towards the table, brandishing the carving knife, shaking and trembling, and exploded with a bellow of fury, "Shits like you should have been shot by my father in 1940."

-In Search of Churchill: A Historian's Journey (1994), Sir Martin Gilbert, Page 37 (emphasis added)
+- In Search of Churchill: A Historian's Journey (1994), Sir Martin Gilbert, Page 37 (emphasis added)

 Slowly, subtly, Lynne Olson lays forth the evidence in support of Randolph's assertion.
-Troublesome Young Men is the story of how England slept, and how a tiny and beleagured menace.
+Troublesome Young Men is the story of how England slept, and how a tiny and beleagured few strove to rouse the country to the terrible menace.